You love your dog, right? And you probably want to feed him the best food.

 If you look in the 'fridge and there are only packages of muscle meat when you're supposed to be feeding an RMB, don't worry.
 Give an extra meal of RMBs and relax.
 Your dog won't care.
 Just remember you're striving for balance over time.

 It's best to start simply: one type of RMB for the first week or two.
 Don't add any supplements or try different RMBs for awhile.
-It might take a little time to adjust to this new food.
+It might take your dog a little time to adjust to this new food.

 Remember to keep it bland in the beginning.
 You might start with chicken or turkey and feed wings, necks or backs for the first few days.
 Some dogs may take a little while to adjust, and you may see some diarrhea.
 If so, you can try adding some canned pumpkin (not the pie filling) or increase the percentage of bone.